-St. John in the Wilderness Orthodox Sanctuary
+St. John in the Wilderness

--St. John of Damascus
+– St John of Damascus

-— Consider that Creation itself can become more anchored towards the stability of infinity, through us and our own transfiguration. —
+— Consider that Creation itself can become more anchored towards the stability of infinity, through us and our own transfiguration —

 Fr.
 Nilos - on resilience